CLOSE X

 The Fascinating Atlanta History Center

-But the place that really mesmerized me was the Atlanta History Center.
-I had half-expected a somewhat boring museum reciting the history of the city but instead found a wonderful, multifaceted museum complex.
+But the place that really mesmerized me was the Atlanta History Center, one of the wonderful indoor things to do in Atlanta.
+I had half-expected a boring museum reciting the city’s history but found a fantastic, multifaceted museum complex instead.

-The indoor exhibits at this Atlanta exhibits included a Folklife Gallery showing how folk arts shaped traditions in the changing South; an presentation on Indians in Georgia; an exhibition on golf legend Bobby Jones, Jr. and the evolution of the Masters Tournament; the charming and fascinating Smith Family Farm from the 1860s; and the 1928 Swan Mansion back through the woods behind the museum.
+The indoor exhibits at this Atlanta exhibits included a Folklife Gallery showing how folk arts shaped traditions in the changing South; a presentation on Indians in Georgia; an exhibition on golf legend Bobby Jones, Jr. and the evolution of the Masters Tournament; the charming and fascinating Smith Family Farm from the 1860s; and the 1928 Swan Mansion back through the woods behind the museum.
+Consequently, it has a lot for everybody.

-Most riveting, however, was the Center’s exhibition “Turning Point, the American Civil War,” which in a personal way explained the impact the Civil War had on people’s lives both in the North and the South.
-It was not pro-South, nor pro-North, but pro-education.
+Most riveting, however, was the Center’s exhibition “Turning Point, the American Civil War,” which, in a personal way, explained the impact the Civil War had on people’s lives both in the North and the South.
+It was not pro-South or pro-North but pro-education.

-I walked through it and found myself thinking, “this is the type of exhibition every high-school student in America should see.”
+I walked through it and thought, ” This is the type of exhibition every high school student in America should see.”
 And for that matter, most adults, as well.

 Martin Luther King National Historic Site – Both Indoor and Outdoor

-I’ve left the Martin Luther King National Historic Site for last, simply because the site is both indoor and outdoor in different buildings.
-Nevertheless, you should try to visit it if you can when you’re in Atlanta.
+I’ve left the Martin Luther King National Historic Site for last simply because it is both indoor and outdoor and has different buildings.
+Nevertheless, you should try to visit it if you can when you’re in Atlanta, rain or shine.

-I went to the site at about 8am and although I didn’t expect to find it open at that hour, I was still nonetheless surprised to find no one else in the little park.
+I went to the site at about 8 a.m., and although I didn’t expect to find it open at that hour, I was nonetheless surprised to find no one else in the little park.

-It was a very quiet and dignified place, built as part of the neighborhood and not looking as monumental as I expected.
-The tomb of King and his wife is set in a simple pool next to the old Ebenezer Baptist Church with a modern new church across the street.
+As you might expect, it was a very quiet and dignified place, built as part of the neighborhood.
+However, it didn’t look as monumental as I expected.
+The tomb of King and his wife is set in a simple pool next to the old Ebenezer Baptist Church, with a modern new church across the street.

-If you go to Atlanta, don’t miss it.
+If you go to Atlanta in rain or not, don’t miss it.

-• Traveling to Atlanta With Kids: Finding Great Things to Do
+You may also enjoy: Traveling to Atlanta With Kids: Finding Great Things to Do / 10 Really Interesting American Small Museums / Golden Isles of Georgia

 If You Go: